Trading in over 30 Hong Kong-listed firms halted on results delay - NewsBreak

 On Monday, Sunac China had said trading in its shares would be halted for missing the HKEX deadline.

-On Tuesday, China Evergrande New Energy Vehicle Group Ltd (0708.HK), a unit of embattled developer China Evergrande Group (3333.HK), flagged a suspension for the same reason.
+On Tuesday, China Evergrande New Energy Vehicle Group Ltd, a unit of embattled developer China Evergrande Group, flagged a suspension for the same reason.

 The firm would work with its auditor to publish results in about three months and seek to resume trading as soon as possible, it added.

-Other companies facing trading suspensions over the delay included Aoyuan Healthy Life Group (3662.HK), Fantasia Holdings (1777.HK) and Kaisa Group (1638.HK).
+Other companies facing trading suspensions over the delay included Aoyuan Healthy Life Group, Fantasia Holdings and Kaisa Group.

 Comments / 0